 Sure enough, Lando began to slow.
 In the second round, the groove was diminished, Vannata stood in front of Teymur, sucking wind.

-Feeling the momentum swing, David Teymur continued to push onward, barrelling through Vannata’s slick counter punching to land punishing clinch strikes.
-The UFC commentary team was shocked to see Teymur complete a takedown on the more experienced wrestler.
+Feeling the momentum swing, David Teymur continued to push onward, barrelling through Vannata’s flashy counter punching to land punishing clinch strikes.
+The UFC commentary team was shocked to see Teymur convert a takedown on the more experienced wrestler.

 But it wasn’t over.
 Lando caught a second wind, he opened the final round advancing, doing some of his best offensive boxing of the fight.
 Instead of adapting his defense, Teymur instead turned up the heat.
 With his hands down, Vannata was vulnerable to the effective pressure of the seasoned muay thai pro.